Evaluating Non-Analytic Functions of Matrices: Numerical examples

-In the following we describe two examples to demonstrate the use of matrix Chebyshev expansions for the application of eigenspace recovery.
-In our first example, we generate symmetric matrices of varying order, up to size $15,000 \times 15,000$, which is (approximately) the maximum size of a dense matrix that fits in memory on our machine.
-Each matrix has a spectrum consists of ones, zeros, and halfs.
+In the following, we present two examples.
+In the first example, we generate symmetric matrices of size up to $15,000 \times 15,000$, which is (approximately) the largest dense-matrix that fits in memory on our machine.
+Each matrix has a spectrum consisting of ones, zeros, and halves.
 The goal is to reveal the $20$ eigenvectors corresponding to the eigenvalue $0.5$.
-We compare two methods for this problem: the first method is the inverse power method, implemented by solving a linear system of the form $(A-\lambda I)x=u$ with $\lambda=0.5$ at each iteration using Matlab's implementation (the \textit{EIG} procedure with the backslash $A \backslash b$ solver).
-The second method is our filtering via matrix Chebyshev expansion; we apply an evaluation of the matrix function $f(A)$, with the filter $f$ of~\eqref{eqn:filterFunc}, on an initial set of random vectors whose number is at least as large as the dimension of the subspace we wish to recover.
-To make a fair comparison between the two methods, we require the same precision of $10$ digits when measuring the error by $ \sum_{j=1}^k \norm{Au_j-\lambda u_j} $.
-To reach such a precision using the matrix Chebyshev expansion, we can truncate the expansion at large $N$.
+We compare two methods for this problem.
+The first is the inverse power method, implemented by solving a linear system of the form $(A-\lambda I)x=u$ with $\lambda=0.5$ at each iteration using Matlab's implementation (the \textit{EIGS} function with the backslash $A \backslash b$ solver).
+The second method is based on filtering via matrix Chebyshev expansion; we apply an evaluation of the matrix function $f(A)$, with the filter $f$ of~\eqref{eqn:filterFunc}, on an initial set of random vectors whose number is at least as large as the dimension of the subspace we wish to recover.
+To make a fair comparison between the two methods, we require the same precision of $10^{-10}$ when measuring the error by $ \sum_{j=1}^k \norm{Au_j-\lambda u_j} $.
+To reach such a high precision using the matrix Chebyshev expansion, we need to truncate it at large $N$.
 However, that means computing many matrix-vector multiplications.
-A more efficient approach is to approximate $f(x)$ using some small $N$ such as $N=10$, and to repeat the application of this approximated function a few times.
-In particular, the required precision in about seven such iterations.
-We introduce the results of the comparison between the two algorithms is presented in Figure~\ref{fig:ComparisonEig}, where the gap between the two method becomes significant as the size of the matrix increases.
+Another way that we found quite efficient is to approximate $f(x)$ using some small $N$ such as $N=10$, but then to iterate the approximation several times.
+In particular, we reach the required precision in about seven such iterations.
+We introduce the results of the comparison between the two algorithms in Figure~\ref{fig:ComparisonEig}, where the gap between the two methods becomes larger as the size of the matrix increases.